Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 ModalWX.cpp is a source code toolkit for designing Modal GUIs.
 It contains source code for the classes, structs and functions
 that comprise the core toolkit.
-In addition, it contains code for an IDE
-for producing a Modal GUI app.
+In addition, it contains code for an IDE for producing a Modal GUI app.
 The simplest way to produce a Modal app is using this IDE.
 Since it has been designed specifically for producing Modal apps.
 The IDE is a Modal app itself.
 It does not use the mouse, all control are driven by the keyboard.

-ModalWX 3 purposes for this source-code toolkit.
+ModalWX serves 3 purposes for this source-code toolkit.
 1. It enables the dev to navigate and understand this source code toolkit.
+2. It serves as a demonstration of a Modal GUI's advantage over a WIMP GUI.
-2. It's source-code navigation efficiency can be compared with the IDE you currently use.
+It's source-code navigation efficiency can be compared with the IDE you currently use.
-It serves as an example that demonstrates a Modal GUI's advantage over a WIMP GUI.
 3. Its source code serves as a template for designing a modal GUI app.
 Specifically, this app's primary mode, SModeSrcEdr has to be replaced
 with a primary mode designed by the dev